Consumer Medicine Information

 increased sexual drive

-uncontrollable excessive shopping
+uncontrollable excessive shopping or spending

 taking medicines and repetitive purposeless activities